-Over time, memory bandwidth has become a severe bottleneck to optimal system performance.
-Conventional memory technologies are not scaling with Moore’s Law; therefore, they are not keeping pace with the increasing performance demands of the latest microprocessor and application-specific integrated circuit (ASIC) roadmaps.
+Over time, memory bandwidth became a severe bottleneck to optimal system performance.
+Conventional memory technologies were struggling to keep pace with the increasing performance demands of the latest microprocessor and application-specific integrated circuit (ASIC) roadmaps.
 Microprocessor and ASIC enablers are doubling cores and threads per core to greatly increase performance and workload capabilities.
 They are doing this by distributing work sets into smaller blocks among an increasing number of work elements (cores).
 Multiple compute elements per processor require an increasing amount of memory accesses per element.
 The term “memory wall” has been used to describe this dilemma.
-With performance levels that break through the memory wall, HMC is a revolutionary technology that enables greater performance for next-generation computing and high-speed networking systems.
+With bandwidth performance levels that break through the memory wall, HMC enables greater performance for next-generation computing and high-speed networking systems.

 HMC is tightly coupled with CPUs, GPUs, and ASICS in direct point-to-point configurations where HMC performance is essential to system performance.
 The result is low pin counts with easy board routing in straightforward designs.
 In systems that require higher density, HMC supports chaining and half-width link configurations to keep the host pin counts down and the designs simple.